zzzprojects/docs/entityframework.net/pages/querying-data/use-linq-dynamically.md

 ---
 PermaID: 1000077
-Title: Entity Framework Use LINQ Dynamically - Learn How Use LINQ at Runtime
+Title: Entity Framework Use LINQ Dynamically - Learn How to Use LINQ at Runtime
 MetaDescription: Unlock the power of Entity Framework by using Dynamic LINQ at runtime.
 Learn how to specify where clause or order by clause at runtime.
-LastMod: 2023-02-26
+LastMod: 2025-06-17
 Tags: query linq linq-dynamic
 ---

-# Entity Framework Use LINQ Dynamically: Discover How Use LINQ at Runtime
+# Entity Framework Use LINQ Dynamically: Discover How to Use LINQ at Runtime

 ## How to use LINQ dynamically?